North African Sephardim

 North African Sephardim are a distinct sub-group of Sephardi Jews, who descend from exiled Iberian Jewish families of the late 15th century and North African Maghrebi Jewish communities.

 Since the creation of the state of Israel in 1948 and the Jewish exodus from Arab and Muslim countries, most North African Sephardim have relocated to either Israel, France, the US and other countries.
 Several Iberian Jewish families also emigrated back to the Iberian Peninsula to form the core of the Jewish community of Gilbraltar.
+Historically, North African Sephardim utilized their transnational networks to become central figures in global commerce, bridging European, African, and American markets.

 There are many Jewish communities in North of Africa, including the communities of the Maghreb, Egypt, and the Horn of Africa.
 However, it is generally agreed today that North African Sephardic communities include a fraction of those of Morocco, Algeria, Tunisia, and Libya due to their historical ties with Spain and the greater Iberian peninsula.

 History of North African Jews

 Sephardi Jews

 Sephardi Jew from Algeria, circa 1890.

 By the end of the Reconquista in 1492, 100,000 Jews converted and 175,000 left in exile, as they were forced to either leave or convert under the Spanish Inquisition.
 The expulsions from Spain and Portugal were echoed in Sicily and many Italian states during the sixteenth century.
 Sicily's Jews suffered expulsion in the summer and autumn of 1492.
 Naples, in turn, expelled its Jews in 1497.

 Sephardi Jews faced great obstacles after their exile.
 France refused Jewish immigrants, and the nearest refuge in North Africa was barred to Jews, as the Spanish occupied the ports of Algeria and Tunisia, and the Portuguese occupied northern Morocco.
 Furthermore, the independent Sheikhs of the coastal regions refused to grant access to the interior.

 When Sephardim finally reached North Africa, many encountered harsh living conditions.
 As Judah Hayyat, a refugee intellectual, recalled: